KawaMood/waystones/README.txt

 This data pack has been made by KawaMood ―――――――――――――――――――――――――――――――――――――――――

-Only websites I currently use to upload my content are Modrinth (modrinth.com), Planet Minecraft (planetminecraft.com) and my own host (kawamood.com).
+Only websites I will use to upload my content will always be Planet Minecraft (planetminecraft.com) and my own host (kawamood.com).
-If this data pack has been downloaded from another website, that means my content has been stolen, so be careful with its content: this data pack can be outdated, or potentially even contains malicious files.
-Please be sure to download it from one of the websites/platforms stated in the "Links & Contact" section bellow and nowhere else.
+If this data pack has been downloaded from another website, that means my content has been stolen, so be careful with its content: this data pack can then be outdated, or potentially even contains malicious files.
+Please be sure to download it from one of the websites/plateforms mentioned in the "Links & Contact" section below and nowhere else.

 ―――――――――――――――――――――――――――――――――――――――――
 LICENCE
 ―――――――――――――――――――――――――――――――――――――――――

-This data pack follows the CC BY-NC-SA 4.0 licence: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode
+This data packs follow the CC BY-NC-SA 3.0 licence: https://creativecommons.org/licenses/by-nc-sa/3.0/legalcode

 You're free to share and adapt this content under the following terms:
     • Attribution (BY) — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.